maxvun11/cardatabase/README.md

 Steps:
 1. **Change the file path first -- line 57**
-    It is where your assignment locate
+    It is where your assignment locate '\n'
     *Remember to put your .csv file together within same folder*

 2. **Import the file -- line 1 to line 62**